About Us

 Journal Submissions

 The Transactions of the Cambridge Bibliographical Society is a blind refereed journal, publishing high quality articles on all aspects of bibliography.
 Issues include substantial articles as well as brief notes.
 Whilst submissions on all subjects are welcome, the Editor particularly welcomes those which have, in the widest sense, some Cambridge connections—those, for example, which deal with manuscripts or printed books in Cambridge libraries, books printed at Cambridge or written by Cambridge authors.
 Offers of papers for the Transactions and requests for the stylesheet should be addressed to the Editor, Dr Liam Sims, Rare Books Specialist, Cambridge University Library, West Road, Cambridge, CB3 9DR (email: ls457@cam.ac.uk).
 Most issues of the journal are available via JSTOR and may be purchased in print using the Paypal links at this page.
-The next double issue of the Transactions: XVII, part 3-4 (2022-23) is delayed, but should appear in summer 2025.
+The next double issue of the Transactions: XVII, part 3-4 (2022-23) is in print (Autumn 2025).

 The most recent published issue of the Transactions of the Cambridge Bibliographical Society for 2021 (vol. XVII, part 2), appeared in November 2023 and may be purchased by non-members via the Paypal link below: